Robust Inference for Convex Pairwise Difference Estimators: Introduction

 The rest of the paper proceeds as follows.
-Section \ref{Section: Motivating Examples} introduces the three motivating examples that are used throughout the paper to motivate our work and to illustrate the verification of the high-level assumptions imposed.
-Section \ref{Section: Distributional Approximation and Bootstrap Inference} present our main theoretical distributional and bootstrap results for robust inference employing convex pairwise difference estimators.
+Section \ref{Section: Motivating Examples} introduces the three examples that are used throughout the paper to motivate our work and to illustrate the verification of the high-level assumptions imposed.
+Section \ref{Section: Distributional Approximation and Bootstrap Inference} presents our main results.
 The proofs of these results are given in Section \ref{Section: Proofs and Other Technical Results}.
-Section \ref{Section: Sufficient Conditions for Motivating Examples} showcases how the high-level sufficient conditions imposed in our theoretical developments are verified for the three motivating examples.
+Section \ref{Section: Sufficient Conditions for Motivating Examples} revisits the three motivating examples and gives primitive conditions under which these examples are covered by our general theory.
+Simulation evidence is reported in Section \ref{Section: Simulation Evidence}.
 Section \ref{Section: Conclusion} gives final remarks.